uri-yanover/4qbits/_posts/2022-04-03-github-actions-as-a-data-leak-vector.md

 However, even in the current, flawed, model one can still use GitHub Actions securely as an indirect trigger - one could use an Action to launch an automation off-GitHub, that can perform its own set of validations in a way that GitHub currently does not allow.
 Such a script could for example validate that only an explicitly approved branch may be used as a basis of an artifact being listed in a trusted artifact repository.

-# Post-script (added April 5th) The OIDC alternative
+# Post-scriptum: The OIDC alternative (added Apr.
+5th)
 OIDC is a security architecture that allows an identity provider (in our case, GitHub), to allow for sophisticated authorization workflows in which GitHub vouches for the context in which the authentication occurs, like
 > GitHub infra: "Ahem, I'd like to get a token for the flow **merge** of branch **integration** into branch **master** initiated by user **such-and-such**"